When Rigidity Hurts: Soft Consistency Regularization for Probabilistic Hierarchical Time Series Forecasting: Introduction

 \section{Introduction}

-Time-series forecasting is an important problem that impacts decision-making in a wide range of applications and has attracted increasing interests.
+Time-series forecasting is an important problem that impacts decision-making in a wide range of applications.
 In many real-world situations, the time-series have inherent hierarchical relations and structures.
-The values of time-series follow these hierarchical relations with varying degree of \textbf{consistency}.
-The data available at lower levels of hierarchy usually contain complex patterns, and leveraging the given hierarchy to provide coherent forecasts allows for better performance than independently modeling individual time-series.
-Given a hierarchical time-series dataset of varying consistency, the desirable goal of Hierarchical Time-series Forecasting (\htsf) is to generate forecast for all time-series such that they are \textbf{coherent} with the underlying hierarchical relations \cite{rangapuram2018deep} (forecasts are coherent if they satisfy the hierarchical relations).
-Examples of \htsf include modeling dependency of time-series of employment numbers \cite{taieb2017coherent} measured at different geographical scales, epidemic forecasting at county, state and country, sales demand data at multiple spatial scales and so on.
+Examples include forecasting time-series of employment \citep{taieb2017coherent} measured at different geographical scales; epidemic forecasting \citep{reich2019collaborative} at county, state and country, etc. Given time-series dataset with underlying hierarchical relations, the goal of hierarchical time-series forecasting is to generate an accurate forecast for all time-series leveraging the hierarchical relations between time-series \citep{hyndman2011optimal}.